-When you get a lot of Collections, you can put them inside a Collection Set.
-That's right, Adobe Lightroom CC gives us boxes to fill up with Collections.
+When you get many collections, you can put them inside a Collection Set.
+That’s right; Adobe Lightroom CC gives us boxes to fill with Collections.
 Not just any Collections, but Collections that are somehow like the other Collections, yet different enough to still have their own Collection of photos.

 Doesn’t this sound just like folders and sub-folders in your operating system directory?
 Well, that’s because it’s really the same thing from an organizational perspective.